CP1404/Practicals/prac_03/README.md

     the big green **Commit new file** button (which will accept the defaults).
     Your repo looks much better online now.
 READMEs are an important part of software development!
+    **Careful...** The point to this part of the exercise is **NOT** to encourage you to use the GitHub website to make edits and commits.
+We are **ONLY** using it just this once to help with the next point... **OK?
+Do not use the GitHub website to make edits and commits again :)**

-13. But... we did that online in our GitHub repo.
+14. But... we did that online in our GitHub repo.
 There's a new file there, but not locally on our computer.
     So, let's **pull** those changes.
     In PyCharm, choose **VCS > Git > Pull**, then click Pull (accept defaults).